-ESG supports local homelessness prevention and rapid rehousing assistance to people who are experiencing homelessness, or at-risk of homelessness.
+ESG supports local homelessness prevention and rapid rehousing assistance for people who are experiencing homelessness, or at-risk of homelessness.
 In addition to the federal ESG funds, other public and private funding is leveraged to support these services.
-In FY 2016 the state's Virginia Homeless Solutions Program awarded \$167,607 to one local grantee for homelessness prevention assistance and a total of \$523,860 to three local grantees for rapid rehousing assistance.
-In FY 2016 Fairfax County government used local General Funds to not only match federal ESG funds dollar-to-dollar but also awarded five organizations a total of \$2,963,363 in contracts through the Office to Prevent and End Homelessness to provide homelessness prevention and rapid rehousing assistance.
-It is expected that federal Continuum of Care resources will also be leveraged for rapid rehousing in FY 2017.
-Local nonprofit organizations also leverage an unspecified amount of additional funding each year, as well as volunteer time and in-kind donations, for the same homeless assistance.
+In FY 2017 the state's Virginia Homeless Solutions Program awarded \$170,959 to one local grantee for homelessness prevention assistance and a total of \$510,424 to three local grantees for rapid rehousing assistance.
+In FY 2017 Fairfax County government used local General Funds to not only match federal ESG funds dollar-to-dollar but also awarded five organizations a total of \$3,195,035 in contracts through the Office to Prevent and End Homelessness to provide homelessness prevention and rapid rehousing assistance.
+Federal Continuum of Care (CoC) resources are also leveraged for rapid rehousing with two local nonprofits receiving a total of \$736,790 in FY 2017 from CoC grants.
+Finally, local nonprofit organizations also leverage an unspecified amount of additional private financial donations each year, as well as volunteer time and inkind donations, for the same homeless assistance.

-Resources from the federal ESG program complement other federal, state and local public contributions, along with private financial and in-kind donations, for homelessness prevention and rapid rehousing assistance.
 Federal ESG resources are an important part of this diverse mix of funding that ensures local programs are sustainable and effective.
 Fairfax County, as the ESG recipient, satisfied the federal matching requirements under 24 CFR §576.201 through cash contributions from the local General Fund that totaled an amount equal to the ESG fiscal year grant.